serodriguez68/rails-antipatterns/chapter_3_views.md

 * [Draper Gem](https://github.com/drapergem/draper)

 ### 3.1.4 Problem: Still having complex logic in views after solving the 2 previous problems.
 At this point we are already using the appropriate view methods given by Rails and we have already made sure that every logic that belongs to a model, has been moved accordingly.
-However, we may still find ourselves having  `if` statments in views that degrade readability of the code.
+However, we may still find ourselves having  `if` statements in views that degrade readability of the code.
 For example:

 ```erb
 <div class="feed">